 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 Biological Activity for LY 379268

-Highly selective group II mGlu receptor agonist (EC50 values are 2.69 and 4.48 nM for hmGlu2 and hmGlu3 respectively) that displays > 80-fold selectivity over group I and group III receptors.
+LY 379268 is a highly selective group II mGlu receptor agonist (EC50 values are 2.69 and 4.48 nM for hmGlu2 and hmGlu3 respectively) that displays > 80-fold selectivity over group I and group III receptors.
 Provides protection against NMDA-mediated cell death in vitro and offers almost complete protection against CA1 hippocampal damage following global ischemia in gerbils.
 Orally and systemically active.
-Caged LY 379268 is also available (Cat.
-No. 3332).
+LY379268 disodium salt also available.

 Sold under license from Eli Lilly and Company

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.